aseemrb/notes/notes/linear-algebra/fundamentals/orthogonality.md

     \end{pmatrix}.
 $$

-The rotation matrix simple rotates a vector by $\theta$ in the anti-clockwise direction, while the reflection matrix reflects a vector about a mirror placed on a line of slope $\tan(\theta/2)$ passing through the origin.
+The rotation matrix simply rotates a vector by $\theta$ in the anti-clockwise direction, while the reflection matrix reflects a vector about a mirror placed on a line of slope $\tan(\theta/2)$ passing through the origin.

-Side note: these reflections are called <span class="text-purple-000">Householder reflections</span>.
+These reflections are called [Householder reflections](https://en.wikipedia.org/wiki/Householder_transformation).

 ## Householder reflections
 Start with a unit vector $u$, so $u^{\rm T}u = 1$.
 The Householder reflections are defined to be a family of symmetric orthogonal matrices as follows: